 CISabroad Argentina participants will stay in a homestay during the program.

 In the homestay, students will live with a local family as well as other international students.
-The number of people in the house or apartment varies depending on which homestay is assigned to the student, but all homestays include a private room, wifi access, 5 meals a week and access to the kitchen.
+The number of people in the house or apartment varies depending on which homestay is assigned to the student, but all homestays include a private room, wifi access, breakfast & dinner during the week, and access to the kitchen.
 The homestays are located 20-30 minutes from the University by public transportation.
 This is a great way to practice Spanish and experience Argentine culture, but also have other international students around.

 - Explore the parks: Buenos Aires is full of beautiful parks.
 Whether you want a casual stroll or fast paced jog, they are a great place to check out.